tastethedream/computer_science/course-notes/lec3-algorithms.md

 ### Bubble sort

+In bubble sort the idea of the algorithm is to move higher valued elements towards the right and lower values towards the left

 > repeat n - 1 times
     >for i from 0 to n -2
         >if i'th and i+1th elements out of order